• Skip to primary navigation

 No-knead Bread Buns

-October 21, 2024 by Naomi Toilalo WhānauKai 10 Comments
+Updated: Nov 18, 2025 · Published: Oct 21, 2024 by Naomi Toilalo WhānauKai · This post may contain affiliate links · 10 Comments

 Jump to Recipe Jump to Video Print Recipe

 Do you want to make homemade hamburgers or feel like a fluffy bun to eat with your meal?
 Does the thought of kneading put you off?
-Well, these fluffy, no-knead bread buns are just what you need.
+Then these fluffy, no-knead bread buns are just what you need.
 Make the dough, keep it in the bowl and activate the gluten in a few simple steps.
 Are you ready?
-Let’s bake.
+Let's bake.

-Āe mārika – sure do!
-No-knead bread recipes have become a favourite of mine.
+Want to try a cheesy version of these buns?
+Then take a look at these.
 Do you want a light, fluffy bread infused with kāriki (garlic), rēmana (lemon) and tāima (thyme)?
 Make this no-knead focaccia recipe.
-Or do you want a simple white loaf?
-Bake this no-knead bread loaf in a loaf tin or this rustic no-knead bread in a cast iron pot.
-If you want a sweeter variety, why not try my no-knead chocolate stuffed fry bread.
-Let me know if you have any pātai (questions), I am more than happy to help!
+Let me know if you have any pātai (questions), I am more than happy to help.

 Videography and photography by Sarah Henderson.